bxparks/AceButton/docs/binary_encoding/README.md

 # Binary Encoding

-When each button is connected to a single button, the number of pins increases linearly with the number of buttons.
+When each button is connected to a single pin, the number of pins increases linearly with the number of buttons.
 If we have a limited number of pins, we can support a larger number of buttons by using an encoding scheme.